We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 - Both first and business class get far better bedding blankets and pillows for long-haul flights, but first class often comes with a mattress pad for additional comfort, too.

-- First class seats have better, private lounge access at some airports.
+- First class seats have better, private lounge access and even their own private terminal at some airports.

 - First class could have other ridiculous amenities like an onboard shower or an onboard bar, too!